Lorenzo Ruiz

-Lorenzo Ruiz (Lorenzo Ruiz ng Maynila; 李樂倫; Lorenzo Ruiz de Manila; November 28, 1594 – September 29, 1637), also called Saint Lorenzo of Manila, is a Filipino saint venerated in the Catholic Church.
-A Chinese Filipino, he became his country's protomartyr after his execution in Japan by the Tokugawa Shogunate during its persecution of Japanese Christians in the 17th century.
+Lorenzo Ruiz (Lorenzo Ruiz ng Maynila; 李樂倫; Lorenzo Ruiz de Manila; November 28, 1594 – September 29, 1637), also called Saint Lorenzo of Manila, was a Filipino Catholic layman and a member of the Third Order of Saint Dominic.
+A Chinese Filipino, he became his country's protomartyr after his execution in Japan by the Tokugawa shogunate during its persecution of Japanese Christians in the 17th century.
 Lorenzo Ruiz is the patron saint of, among others, the Philippines and the Filipino people.

 Early life

-Lorenzo Ruiz was born in Binondo, Manila, on 28 November 1594, to a Chinese father and a Filipino mother who were both Catholic.
+Lorenzo Ruiz was a Filipino born in Binondo, Manila, on 28 November 1594, to a Chinese father and a Tagalog mother who were both Catholic.
 His father taught him Chinese while his mother taught him Tagalog.

 Lorenzo served as an altar boy at the Binondo Church.
 After being educated by the Dominican friars for a few years, Lorenzo earned the title of escribano (scrivener) because of his skillful penmanship.
 He became a member of the Cofradía del Santísimo Rosario (Confraternity of the Most Holy Rosary).
 He married Rosario, a native, and they had two sons and a daughter.
 The Ruiz family led a generally peaceful, religious and content life.

-In 1636, whilst working as a clerk for the Binondo Church, Lorenzo was falsely accused of killing a Spaniard.
+In 1636, while working as a clerk for the Binondo Church, Lorenzo was falsely accused of killing a Spaniard.
 Lorenzo sought asylum on board a ship with three Dominican priests: Antonio Gonzalez, Guillermo Courtet, and Miguel de Aozaraza; a Japanese priest, Vicente Shiwozuka de la Cruz; and a lay leper Lázaro of Kyoto.
 Lorenzo and his companions sailed for Okinawa on 10 June 1636, with the aid of the Dominican fathers.

 Martyrdom

-The Tokugawa Shogunate was persecuting Christians, because they feared that was how the Spanish invaded the Philippines by using religion by the time Lorenzo had arrived in Japan.
+The Tokugawa Shogunate was persecuting Christians because they feared that the Spanish invaded the Philippines through using religion by the time Lorenzo had arrived in Japan.
 The missionaries were arrested and thrown into prison, and after two years, they were transferred to Nagasaki to face trial by torture.
 The group endured many and various cruel methods of torture.

-On 27 September 1637, Lorenzo and his companions were taken to Nishizaka Hill, where they were tortured by being hung upside-down over a pit.
+On 27 September 1637, Lorenzo and his companions were taken to Nishizaka Hill, where they were tortured by being hung upside-down over a pit and bled.
 He died two days later on 29 September 1637, aged 42.
-This form of torture was known as tsurushi (釣殺し) in Japanese or horca y hoya ("gallows and pit") in Spanish.
+This form of torture was known as tsurushi in Japanese or horca y hoya ("gallows and pit") in Spanish.
 The method, alleged to have been extremely painful, had the victim bound; one hand was always left free so that the individual may signal their desire to recant, leading to their release.
 Despite his suffering, Lorenzo refused to renounce Christianity and died from eventual blood loss and suffocation.
+His last words were:

-His body was cremated, with the ashes thrown into the sea.
+After his death his body was cremated.
+His ashes were then thrown into the sea of Nagasaki to prevent other Christians from gathering his sacred relics.

-According to Latin missionary accounts sent back to Manila, Lorenzo declared these words upon his death: